 On Dec.
 22, Italy’s legislature passed a bill aimed at creating quick bankruptcy proceedings for Parmalat.
 The government appointed Mr. Bondi to present a reorganization plan.
 On Dec.
 24, Parmalat availed itself of the new law and filed.

 But the tangle of claims and contentions is far too vast to be confined to Italy.

 On Jan.
 20, 2004, the provisional liquidators of three Parmalat affiliates with bankruptcy proceedings pending in the Caymans filed a 308 petition in the southern district of New York.
 One month later, Feb.
 24, three U.S. affiliates of Parmalat did likewise.

 The U.S. law firm Bingham McCutchen LLP, Boston, represents the bondholder committee in the U.S. proceedings.
 A Bingham McCutcheon partner, Evan D. Flaschen of the Hartford, Conn., office, said recently that the committee includes more than 110 institutional investors, hedge funds and money managers from around the world, but he declined to name names.

 Indeed, there is an understandable tight-lipped quality to the pronouncements of Parmalat creditors and their service providers.
 “It’s become so bitter that no one wants to be involved in it,” explained one hedge fund industry source.

 Jaap Dutry, the head of special assets for Bank of America in Europe, told the Financial Times that he hopes the reorganized company will settle the various pending lawsuits expeditiously.
-"The litigation will distract the new board from running the business" otherwise, he firstname.lastname@example.org.
+“The litigation will distract the new board from running the business” otherwise, he said.